 - If given the option, it is important you use the IRS Data Retrieval Tool when completing the financial portions of your FAFSA.
 Using this tool expedites the FAFSA process.
 Learn more about linking your taxes to FAFSA using the IRS's Data Retrieval Tool.

 - If you are a parent of a dependent student, you will need your own FSA ID if you want to sign your student's FAFSA electronically.
 If you have more than one student attending college, you can use the same FSA ID to sign all applications.
 Please note: Each FSA ID user must have a unique e-mail address.
 An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites.

 - When completing the FAFSA, use GGC’s Federal School Code: 041429.

-It's helpful to be sure to print and complete a FAFSA on the Web worksheet to help you complete the FAFSA online.
-Also, if you're only interested in receiving the HOPE Scholarship, you can fill out a HOPE Scholarship application through the Georgia Student Finance Application (GSFAPP).
+If you're only interested in receiving the HOPE Scholarship, you can fill out a HOPE Scholarship application through the Georgia Student Finance Application (GSFAPP).
 The GSFAPP is a one-time only application that does not have to be renewed each year.